Configure Editor

 • off – Completely disables any logging.

-Controlling Which Files Are Analysed
+Controlling Which Files Are Analyzed

 • syside.include – equivalent to include configuration option.
 If set, this takes priority.